 - Visit the Federal and Greek Revival design and antiques at the 1825 Edmonston-Alston House.

 - Check out the formal gardens, colonial furniture, and 1740s kitchen at the Georgian-style Heyward-Washington House.
-Built-in 1772, George Washington actually stayed there (so we’re assuming he slept there, as well).
-The home was owned by Thomas Heyward, a signer of the Declaration of Independence.
+Built-in 1772, George Washington stayed there (so we’re assuming he slept there, as well).
+Thomas Heyward, a signer of the Declaration of Independence, owned the home.